ShakH00/OMGame/database_installation.md

      Statistics TEXT,
      MatchHistory TEXT
      )
+   - CREATE TABLE Matchmaking(
+     ID INT PRIMARY KEY,
+     STATE VARCHAR(255),
+     GAME VARCHAR(255),
+     START_TIME FLOAT(32),
+     RECENT_TIME FLOAT(32),
+     ELO INT,
+     ELO_RANGE INT,
+     OPPONENT_ID INT,
+     NETWORKING_INFO VARCHAR(255),
+     ROOM_CODE VARCHAR(255)
+     )
-3. Then you should be able to see your database in the left side bar and your table inside!!
+3. Then you should be able to see your database in the left side bar and your tables inside!

 # NOTE
 - We set ID to autoincrement so the database assigns an id to each account that gets saved to the database
-- Username and email are se to unique
+- Username and email are set to unique